-The Sheriff's Office is not aware of any ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.
+The Sheriff's Office deploys this vehicle daily as a standard patrol vehicle.
+The Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance beyond standard, storage, upgrade, or other ongoing costs.

 All drivers/operators shall receive training in the safe handling of the vehicle.